MicrosoftDocs/learn/learn-pr/quantum/solve-graph-coloring-problems-grovers-search/includes/4-implement-quantum-oracle.md

    * The classical AND gate can be realized using the [Toffoli gate](https://en.wikipedia.org/wiki/Toffoli_gate) (double-controlled X gate) and an extra qubit.

 3. If the algorithm calls for a phase oracle, transform the marking oracle into a phase oracle.
-  This step uses a standard trick called "phase kickback": applying a marking oracle to an input register and a target qubit in a certain state will have the same effect on the input register as applying a phase oracle to it.
+  This step uses a standard trick called "phase kickback": applying a marking oracle to an input array of qubits and a target qubit in a certain state will have the same effect on the input array as applying a phase oracle to it.

 Let's see how this approach works for our vertex coloring problem!